 FT faculty members who choose not to be a mentor upon eligibility according to paragraph (2) above shall have the option to be a mentor in subsequent years.

+When a full-time faculty member earns an additional degree in his/her discipline, he/she will be moved to the next salary step.

+A special task force of faculty and administration (not DFSGC) will be formed to look into best practices at other institutions around the issue of “credentials and certifications.”
+A report to the Chancellor will be due February 19, 2019.

 A.4 Integration with Legislative Funding.
 Salary increases granted pursuant to A.3.a and A.3.b above must be authorized and funded by the Legislature.
-When state funds are appropriated for a base salary increase, the District and the AFT shall meet to mutually determine the distribution of these funds.
+When state funds are appropriated for an annual salary increase, the District and the AFT shall meet to mutually determine the distribution of these funds.

 A.5 Increment Eligibility Activities.
 Eligibility for a share of the annual increment includes, but is not limited to, the following: